-If the headache recurs after initial relief, a second tablet may be taken, providing there is an interval of at least 2 hours between doses.
-The total daily dose of frovatriptan should not exceed 3 tablets (3 x 2.5 mg per day).
+If the migraine recurs after initial relief, a second tablet may be taken, providing there is an interval of at least 2 hours between doses.
+The total daily dose of FROVA should not exceed 3 tablets (3 x 2.5 mg per 24 hour period).

-There is no evidence that a second dose of frovatriptan is effective in patients who do not respond to a first dose of the drug for the same headache.
+There is no evidence that a second dose of FROVA is effective in patients who do not respond to a first dose of the drug for the same headache.

 The safety of treating an average of more than 4 migraine attacks in a 30-day period has not been established.

-FROVA tablets, containing 2.5 mg of frovatriptan (base) as the succinate, are available as round, white, film-coated tablets debossed with 2.5 on one side and "E" on the other side.
+FROVA tablets, containing 2.5 mg of frovatriptan (base) as the succinate salt, are available as round, white, film-coated tablets debossed with 2.5 on one side and “E” on the other side.
 The tablets are available in:

 Blister card of 9 tablets, 1 blister card per carton (NDC 63481-025-09)

-Manufactured for: Endo Pharmaceuticals Inc. ChaddsFord, PA19317.
-Manufactured by: Almac Pharma Services Limited Craigavon, BT63 5UA, UK.
+Manufactured for: Endo Pharmaceuticals Inc., Malvern, PA 19355 Manufactured by: Almac Pharma Services Limited, Craigavon, BT63 5UA, UK.
+Revised: Oct 2013.

 This monograph has been modified to include the generic and brand name in many instances.